Discover The Top Places To Visit Near Arambol: North Goa’s Beauty

 Photo: Josephdesouza / Wikimedia Commons

 Chopdem is located exactly in the north of the coastal region and on the right bank of Chapora Creek.
-Compared to other localities of Goa, Chopdem is comparatively quiet and tends to have only a few licensed places for social interaction such as bars and cafes.
-At Chopdem one can visit a number of temples like Bhumika Temple, Vetal Temple, Garuda Temple, Rampurush Devasthan etc. The guest houses are also located at frequent intervals on the main road.
-The majority of the accommodations in Chopdem are small houses in the forests; these are mostly long-term leased rooms.
+Compared to other localities of Goa, Chopdem, comparatively quiet, tends to have only a few licensed places for social interaction such as bars and cafes.
+At Chopdem, one can visit a number of temples like Bhumika Temple, Vetal Temple, Garuda Temple, Rampurush Devasthan etc. The guest houses are also located at frequent intervals on the main road.
 Chopdem is accessed by ferry that departs every 15 minutes from Siolim.

 Distance From Arambol: 7.8 km